 The wealthy don’t attempt to keep up with the Joneses.
 They keep things simple and spend their resources (time and money) on the essentials and make sound financial decisions.

 On an emotional note, although buying a home goes against everything from an investment standpoint there is something to be said about the security of owning especially if you have a family with kids.

 We skimmed the surface on rental properties.
 For more information please visit SimplePassiveCashflow.com and check out our podcast.

 About the author

 Lane Kawaoka is co-owner of MFPE Investments LLC, which controls 1400+ units and where he is responsible for finding investment opportunities, analysis, and marketing.
 Mr. Kawaoka obtained a BS in Industrial Engineer and MS in Civil Engineering and Construction Management from the University of Washington.
-In addition to an analytical engineering background, Lane has real world experience in working as a project manager for over $220 million dollars of capital construction projects in both the public and private sector.
-Working as a high paid professional in Corporate America and frustrated by the traditional wealth building dogma, Lane was compelled to inspire and mentor other working professionals via his top rated podcast at SimplePassiveCashflow.com.
+In addition to an analytical engineering background, Lane has real-world experience in working as a project manager for over $220 million dollars of capital construction projects in both the public and the private sector.
+Working as a high paid professional in Corporate America and frustrated by the traditional wealth-building dogma, Lane was compelled to inspire and mentor other working professionals via his top-rated podcast at SimplePassiveCashflow.com.

 What are you doing this weekend?
 Me?!?
 I’m sure as heck not repairing my depreciating home and out trying to spend my money.